 Although most forms of financial aid are disbursed directly to your student account, often students plan to use aid for living expenses.
 If you receive financial aid in excess of the charges on your student account and have a credit of actual funds on your student account (not a credit balance due to anticipated aid), then you may be eligible to receive a refund.

 While refunds may be automatically processed at the beginning of an academic period for all programs, we encourage students to request a refund each term via CAESAR, typically no earlier than the first day of class in the term.
-You are encouraged to set up direct deposit with the Office of Student Accounts, which would send requested refunds directly to your chosen bank account.
+You are encouraged to set up direct deposit with the Office of Student Finance, which would send requested refunds directly to your chosen bank account.
 If you do not have direct deposit, your refund request will initiate a process to mail the credit to you in the form of a paper check.
-Students with questions regarding the refund process should contact the Chicago Office of Student Accounts.
+Students with questions regarding the refund process should contact the Office of Student Finance.

 In some cases, anticipated aid credits may prevent you from requesting the full credit from your account as a refund.
 Depending on the timing and the status of your financial aid materials, you may be eligible to receive cash advance for a portion of these funds.
 You should contact our office for more information.